Office Hours: Monday to Friday 9:00am – 5:00pm

 3. Expertise of the Repair Team: Hiring experienced professionals can make a difference.
 A skilled team can assess the damage accurately and recommend the most effective repair method.

-Remember, maintaining your timber floors through regular cleaning and care can also help prevent damage in the first place.
 Whether you have minor scuffs or more significant issues, Abacus Flooring is here to provide the professional advice and services you need to keep your timber floors looking their best.
-So, don’t fret if your floors have seen better days – they might need a little TLC to be back in top shape!
+So, don’t fret if your floors have seen better days—they might need a little TLC to be back in top shape!